ballerina-platform/ballerina-library/docs/library-development-process.md

 Each library should have an `example` folder which includes examples written using real world use-cases.
 Adding examples helps library owners identify any usability issues, bugs and at the same time build github-centric learning materials.

 At least five real world use-cases, is just a number to set some goal.
 The more you write, the better it gets.
-Examples could include one more other standard library, which is fine.
+Examples could include one more other Ballerina library, which is fine.
 Depending on the library examples could be small or large but that is not the point.
 The point is to write real world use-cases, the size doesn’t matter.

 Better to organize a code review for each use-case before merging to the repo.